prasunanand/prasunanand.github.io/about.md

 ## Programming

 Prasun likes to program in C, C++, Java, D and Ruby.
-He is inclined towards using Parallelism for exploiting multiple cores on CPU and is a road to master **Heterogeneous Parallel Programming**.
+He is inclined towards using Parallelism for exploiting multiple cores on CPU and is on the road to master **Heterogeneous Parallel Programming**.

 He has been exploring the GPU world to create super-fast Math libraries for Ruby.
 One such effort is building the [ArrayFire](https://github.com/arrayfire/arrayfire-rb) gem that wraps ArrayFire library and will make it easy for programmers to use Ruby for **Big Data**.